juan-manuel-alberro/angular-sweetalert-service/README.md

 # Angular wrapper for SweetAlert2

-This is a simple wrapper to use SweetAlert2 in Angular projects, it works with `angular-cli` also`
+This is a simple wrapper to use (SweetAlert)[https://limonte.github.io/sweetalert2/] in Angular projects, it works with `angular-cli` also

 ### Install

-`npm install --save angular-sweetalert2`
+`npm install --save angular-sweetalert-service`

 or if you prefer Yarn

-`yarn add angular-sweetalert2`
+`yarn add angular-sweetalert-service`

 ### Include in your app